 The greenest thing you can do is try to fix something you already have before throwing it away!

-Wilton Go Green and Cannon Grange have teamed up to host a Fall Repair Café!
+Wilton Go Green and Cannon Grange have teamed up to host the Repair Café!

 Our Repair Café is a gathering place for members of our community to not only try and repair a treasured item and give it a chance at a second life, but also learn alongside our volunteer fixers.
 And if we can't fix it, we can direct you to someone who can or at least know we tried.